The Go Fish card game is for 2 to 6 players but plays best with 3 to 6.

 When you collect a set of four cards of the same rank, immediately show the set to the other players and place the four cards face down in front of yourself.

 Go Fish continues until either someone has no cards left in their hand or the draw pile runs out.
 The winner is the player who then has the most sets of four.

 Rather than asking for a rank, you must ask for a specific card.
 You must already hold at least one card of that rank.
 For example: "Charlie, please give me the king of clubs."
 If Charlie has it, he gives it to you and you go again.
 Otherwise, he says "go fish" and you draw from the draw pile.
 If you happen to draw the card you asked for, you get another turn.
 If you draw anything else, it is now the next player's turn.

 Before playing this way, all players should agree whether you can ask for a card you already have in your hand.
 If you ask for such a card, you'll have to go fish and your turn will end -- but it might benefit you to do this so the other players think you don't hold that particular card.

-Variant Two: Keep Playing
+Variation Two: Keep Playing

 When the draw pile runs out, keep playing until all of the cards have been made into sets of four.
 When the draw pile is exhausted, no one says "Go fish."
 If you ask someone for a card she doesn't have, it becomes her turn.

-Try spades, next.
+Try spades next.